pmd/pmd/docs/pages/pmd/userdocs/migrating_to_pmd7.md

 </details>

+### Apex AST

+PMD 7.0.0 switched the underlying parser for Apex code from Jorje to [Summit AST](https://github.com/google/summit-ast), which is based on an open source grammar for Apex: [apex-parser](https://github.com/nawforce/apex-parser).

+The produced AST is mostly compatible, there are some unavoidable changes however:

+* Method
+  * No attribute `@Synthetic` anymore.
+Unlike Jorje, Summit AST doesn't generate synthetic methods anymore, so this attribute would have been always false and is of no use.
+Therefore it has been removed completely.

 ### Language versions

 * Since all languages now have defined language versions, you could now write rules that apply only for specific